Affirmations have been in the limelight for a little while now…

 Unless you’re a total self-love-bug like some of my amazing friends, saying such lovely things to and about yourself might even make you feel a little cringe-y.
 I promise those awkward feelings do go away once you get used to the whole idea of affirmations, and of course, when you start to see them working!

 In this post, I’ll be sharing what you need to know about affirmations, how and why they work, and best of all how you as an entrepreneur can use them to help you in your day #bosslady life.

 Affirmations are sentences aimed to affect the conscious and the subconscious mind so that in turn, they affect our behaviour, thinking patterns, habits and environment.

 The words composing the affirmation, automatically and involuntarily, bring up related mental images into the mind, which inspire, energize and motivate.

 Affirmations can be used by anyone and created by anyone.
 It is believed that by focusing on positive affirmations, the brain is tricked out of using it’s usual negative internal talk.

 Affirmations can help to motivate and keep our brains what we actually desire.

 You know how we all have, or have had visual body goals where we want to lose or gain weight, but our brain tells us we are craving an amount of a certain food that might sabotage our #bodygoals?

-Affirmations are basically like the little statements we tell ourself (you know the one’s…), but it in a positive voice.
+Affirmations are basically like the little statements we tell ourselves (you know the ones…), put it in a positive voice.
 I know there are probably some of you gems out there that are sitting there like, “I totally don’t speak negatively to myself”, but girl, we know that ain’t true.
 We all do it sometimes, and it’s absolutely nothing to be ashamed of.

 You can change that negative chatter into something beautifully positive, and we want nothing more than for you to feel your absolute best.